 On our travel day from San Diego to Anaheim I wanted to find a unique roadside attraction, and the Flower Fields at Carlsbad Ranch fit the bill perfectly.
-The Flower Fields are only open to the public seasonally (this year it is open March 1 – May 13, 2018) and boasts 50 acres of ranunculus blooms in an array of colors.
+The Flower Fields are only open to the public seasonally (this year it is open March 1 through May 12, 2019) and boasts 50 acres of ranunculus blooms in an array of colors.

 The fields offered a variety of spots where you can stop and take pictures.
 There are also benches along the path where you can stop and rest or just admire the blooms.
 Both Elizabeth and I got some great photos in the fields.

 We also really enjoyed making our way through the sweet pea maze.
 The smell was amazing as we walked around the maze looking at the variety of colors of sweet peas.

 I had no idea that sweet pea plants could grow to be so tall!
 The plants were growing up the maze barriers, and in many spots the plants were as high as my shoulders.